Smoothness and long time existence for solutions of the Cahn-Hilliard equation on manifolds with conical singularities: Introduction

 In the present work, we show optimal results by generalizing the results of \cite{RS2} and \cite{RS1} from the following two aspects: {\em 1st} from the existence point of view by showing that the solutions are global in time when $\dim(\mathbb{B})=2$ or $3$ and {\em 2nd} from the regularity point of view by showing instantaneously smoothing for solutions in space and time.
 Moreover, we provide sharper space asymptotics of the solutions through the domain of the bi-Laplacian, which indicates a stronger influence of the underline local geometry of the conical tips to the evolution.

 The starting point in our consideration is a gradient estimate obtained by the energy functional for the Cahn-Hilliard equation.
-Next, a combination of the moment inequality and the singular Gr\"onwall's inequality provides us a uniform bound for certain Laplacian's fractional powers domain norm of the short time solution.
+Next, a combination of the moment inequality and the singular Gr\"onwall's inequality provides a uniform bound of the short time solution with respect to the norm associated with the domain of certain fractional power of the Laplacian.
 Then, we apply standard long time existence theory for maximal $L^q$-regular solutions of semilinear equations.
 Smoothness in space and time is obtained by a Banach scale increasing regularity argument that relies on a theorem of Pr\"uss and Simonett, based on Angenent \cite{Angenent}.
-We extensively use results from the cone pseudodifferential calculus such as the domain description of $\mathbb{B}$-elliptic cone differential operators and the boundedness of the imaginary powers of our underline Laplacian.
+We extensively use results obtained by means of the cone pseudodifferential calculus (see e.g. \cite{Le} and \cite{Schu}), such as the description of the domains of $\mathbb{B}$-elliptic cone differential operators (see \cite{GKM}, \cite{SS} and \cite{Sei}), and the boundedness of the imaginary powers of our underline Laplacian (see \cite{CSS2}, \cite{Lo}, \cite{Ro2} and \cite{SS1}).